nickwil/timetracker/README.md

 ## How
 Written with love in ReactJS with Mobx State Tree for state mangement.

-Reach Router is used to provide an accessible routing experience MomentJS is used to work with time, because it can get annoying sometimes.
+Reach Router is used to provide an accessible routing experience.

+MomentJS is used to work with time, because it can get annoying sometimes.

 ## Using the web app